 If you hire an attorney who can’t afford to handle your case, it’ll be you who suffers in the long run.

 You should know what’s going on with your case, but you won’t get any information if your attorney doesn’t talk to you.

-Be sure to ask them about their communication policy.
+Take full advantage of that case evaluation to test their way of talking to potential clients and be sure to ask them about their communication policy.
 If communication isn’t one of their priorities, you might want to look somewhere else.

 Any attorney you work with should put your needs first.
 That means they should be more focused on your recovery and not on their personal gain.

 If an attorney wants to take your case but then seems to lose interest after reading your file, they might not have the passion to fight for you and your family.